tencentyun/intlcloud-documents/product/存储/对象存储 4.0/最佳实践/托管静态网站_intl.md

 The following are the services that will be used:

--  [Tencent Cloud Domain Service](https://dnspod.cloud.tencent.com/?from=qcloudProductDns): Before the static website hosting, you need to register a domain name, such as `www.example.com`.
-You can apply for the domain name via Tencent Cloud's [Tencent Cloud Domain Service](https://dnspod.cloud.tencent.com/?from=qcloud).
+-  [Tencent Cloud Domain Service](https://intl.cloud.tencent.com/introduction): Before the static website hosting, you need to register a domain name, such as `www.example.com`.
+You can apply for the domain name via Tencent Cloud's [Tencent Cloud Domain Service](<https://intl.cloud.tencent.com/introduction>).
-- [COS](https://cloud.tencent.com/product/cos): Create a bucket using COS.
+- [COS](https://intl.cloud.tencent.com/product/cos): Create a bucket using COS.
 The uploaded webpage content will be stored in the bucket.
 Set the access permission for the bucket to **Public Read/Private Write** to allow everyone to view the webpage content.
-- [CDN](https://cloud.tencent.com/product/cdn-scd): By using CDN with Tencent Cloud DNS, you can bind the domain name to the website content while accelerating the delivery of static website content, reducing access delay and improving availability.
+- [CDN](https://intl.cloud.tencent.com/product/cdn): By using CDN with Tencent Cloud DNS, you can bind the domain name to the website content while accelerating the delivery of static website content, reducing access delay and improving availability.
--  [Tencent Cloud DNS](https://cloud.tencent.com/product/cns?from=qcloudProductCns): With Tencent Cloud DNS, you can access the static website with the custom domain name.
+-  [Tencent Cloud DNS](https://intl.cloud.tencent.com/product/cns): With Tencent Cloud DNS, you can access the static website with the custom domain name.

-> ?The sample domain name `www.example.com` is used in all steps in this document.
+> The sample domain name `www.example.com` is used in all steps in this document.
 In practice, replace it with your own domain name.

 ## Directions